-The Port has developed several documents, listed below, that further explain the tenant design and construction process and the requirements that tenants must meet:
+The Port has developed several documents, listed below, that further explain the tenant design and construction process and the requirements that tenants must meet, in addition to any requirements set forth in tenant's lease with the Port:

-- Tenant Improvement Design and Construction Process Manual (Process Manual)- This Process Manual describes the requirements and process to be followed for the tenant design and construction at the Airport. - Rules for Airport Construction (RAC)-This document describes the rules that apply to all design and construction projects at the Airport, not just tenant projects.
-It serves as a guide for contractors to better understand the environment they will be working in - Port Tenant Improvement Construction General Requirements-This document comprises the Port master specification sections referenced in the Process Manual and the RAC.
+- Tenant Improvement Design and Construction Process Manual (Process Manual)- This Process Manual provides additional requirements and describes the processes to be followed for the tenant's project at the Airport. - Rules for Airport Construction (RAC)-This document provides rules that apply to all design and construction projects at the Airport, not just tenant projects.
+It also serves as a guide for contractors to better understand the environment they will be working in. - Port Tenant Improvement Construction General Requirements-This document comprises the Port guide specification sections referenced in this Process Manual and the RAC.
 These specification sections have been tailored to tenant projects.